joaoh82/grpctodo/README.md

 **TODO:**

-* Create DB/Repository Package and abstract DB action out of API layer,
+* Create DB/Repository Package and abstract DB action out of API layer.
+One of the reasons for this is that it would make it easier to test every component separately.
 * Write Tests for gRPC, RESTful and Repository
 * Implement proper logging
 * Implement proper error handling